aspect-build/bazel-examples/README.md

 This variety of examples is provided by Aspect.

+Want to see something illustrated in an example?
+You can sponsor that by contributing a feature bounty to <https://opencollective.com/aspect-build>.

+Paid support for your Bazel migration: <https://aspect.dev>

 See all our other Bazel material on our GitHub: <https://github.com/aspect-build>

-Please consider sponsoring our work!
-We have engineers to feed :)